ericbulloch/kwmd/concepts/networking.md

 TCP guarantees that all data packets are sent in the right order and without errors.
 If any packets are lost or corrupted, TCP will retransmit them.
 Some common protocols that care about data integrity are:

+- HTTP
+- FTP
+- SMTP

+Applications that use TCP include:

-- HTTP and HTTPS: Browsing the web.
+- Web Browsing
-- FTP: Transferring files between machines.
-- SMTP: Using email.
+- Email
+- File Transfers
+- Streaming Media

 ### TCP Three-Way Handshake